 - Washington Correspondent for El Tiempo

 He loves to produce and consume quality journalism.

-He’s lived and played in a bunch of places: New York, Miami, Los Angeles, Washington, Boston.
-And Bogotá, his native city, where he travels often.
+He’s lived and played in a bunch of cool places: New York, Miami, Los Angeles, Washington, Boston, and Bogotá, his native city, where he travels often.
 While at these places, he’s developed many great personal and professional relationships with amazing people.

-He studied at Boston University (International Relations and Communications) and The University of Kansas (journalism).
+He studied at Harvard University (journalism), Boston University (International Relations and Communications) and The University of Kansas (journalism).
 He is fully bilingual in English and Spanish.
-A while back he learned French at Aix-en-Provence but living in the US sort of killed that third language…
+A while back he learned French at Aix-en-Provence but needs to seriously work on his French once again!